haacked/haacked.com/_posts/archived/2010/2010-10-21-renaming-nupack.aspx.markdown

 UPDATE: [The new name is NuGet](https://haacked.com/archive/2010/10/29/nupack-is-now-nuget.aspx "NuPack renamed")

-**The NuPack project is undergoing a rename and we need your help!** For details, **[read the announcement about the rename](http://www.outercurve.org/Blogs/EntryId/22/Changing-the-NuPack-Project-Name "Announcing renaming NuPack")** on the Outercurve Foundation’s blog.
+**The NuPack project is undergoing a rename and we need your help!**

 What is the new name?
 ---------------------